Flexible Spending Account (FSA) Benefits From Paychex

 How Do You Set Up an FSA?

-If you're not currently offering an FSA, this can bring tax savings for both you and employees as well as provide a much desired add-on to your health benefits.
+If you're not currently offering an FSA, this can bring tax savings for both you and your employees and provide a much-desired add-on to your health benefits.
 Paychex offers assistance with FSA implementation, ongoing administration, and the development of employee communications to encourage participation.

 -